 The District ensures that all institutions have safe and sufficient physical resources necessary to execute their educational mission.
-This includes support for all modalities, including distance education.
-They are constructed and maintained to assure access, safety, security, and a healthy learning and working environment.
+This includes support for all modalities, including distance education, constructed and maintained to assure access, safety, security, and a healthy learning and working environment.
 Fiscal resources and the allocation of campus police resources are leveraged most effectively, including but not limited to the activities below.

 - The Management Services Council serves as the forum where Districtwide staff meets to review matters concerned with the District's management services.
 Through these meetings, recommendations can be made to Cabinet and other governance organizations regarding the allocation of resources to meet District requirements. - The Districtwide security plan and annual safety report identify measurable metrics, processes, and procedures to be assessed and followed to ensure the safety and security of all who frequent the campuses.
-The documents also offer a phased approach to further enhancing safety and security.
+The documents also offer a phased approach to further enhance safety and security.
 These documents identify areas of risk that need to be addressed.
 They also aid in mapping out plans to achieve improvements in the identified risk areas.
-These documents allow decision-makers to evaluate information and make decisions that will facilitate the best allocation of resources.
-(IIIB11) - The District safety website is a comprehensive plan developed to standardize the safety plans across the District that address District requirements and the unique activities at each campus.
+These documents allow decision-makers to evaluate information and make decisions that will facilitate the best allocation of resources (III.B.1-1). - The District safety website is a comprehensive plan developed to standardize the safety plans across the District that address District requirements and the unique activities at each campus.
 The plan identifies policies and procedures that create a synergy of responsibilities and reporting across the District while recognizing the uniqueness of each campus.
 Additionally, the plan identifies the requirements necessary for an effective plan so that resources can be appropriately allocated.
-The District Safety Coordinator oversees this website. $(IIIB1^2)$

-- Megamation, the automated work order process employed throughout the District, provides faculty and staff with a portal to submit work orders and allows the facility staff to prioritize requirements based on established parameters.
-The highest priority is allocated to work orders that address issues that threaten life safety and ensure proper resources are always allocated to these issues.
-(IIIB13) - The annual inspection process for District offsite locations was implemented this year and provided a documented site visit to our active offsite locations.
-(IIIB14)
+The District Safety Coordinator oversees this website (III.B.1-2). - Megamation, the automated work order process employed throughout the District, provides faculty and staff with a portal to submit work orders and allows the facility staff to prioritize requirements based on established parameters.
+The highest priority is allocated to work orders that address issues that threaten life safety and ensure proper resources are always allocated to these issues (III.B.1-3).

-Evidence: IIIB11 Annual Security Report 2019-2021 IIIB12 SDCCD Police Department Webpage IIIB13 SDCCD Facilities Services Priority Matrix for Reaction Time Service Level Agreement IIIB14 Off-Campus Site Visitation Record
+III.B.1-1 Annual Security Report 2019-2021 III.B.1-2 SDCCD Police Department Webpage

+III.B.1-3 SDCCD Facilities Services Priority Matrix for Reaction Time Service Level

+Agreement